fluxionary/minetest-more_player_monoids/README.md

 # more_player_monoids

-more monoids to prevent other mobs from clobbering each other when modifying player attributes.
+more monoids, to allow multiple mods to modify player attributes, without clobbering each other.

 ## API